emarmolsanchez/eMIRNA/README.md

 ## eMIRNA.Structural.Pvalues

 Finally, after having obtained a list of putative novel pre-miRNA sequences by the aforementioned eMIRNA functions, users can analyze if the structural integrity of predicted pre-miRNAs can achieve a stable conformation at a statistically significant level.
 The eMIRNA.Structural.Pvalues function implements a n-randomization of provided sequences while maintaining k-let counts as described by Jiang *et al*.
-[13], using the fasta_ushuffle available at https://github.com/agordon/fasta_ushuffle.
+(Jiang et al., 2008), using the fasta_ushuffle available at https://github.com/agordon/fasta_ushuffle.
 The fasta_ushuffle software must be downloaded, compiled and stored at computer `PATH` in order to be run properly.

 This module requires three arguments: